covid19cz/erouska-android/README.md

 - Work in a fork then send a pull request to the `develop` branch.
 - Pull requests are merged with `squash commits`.
-- Admins force-push `develop` to `master`.
+- Admins rebase `develop` to `master` using the script below.
 This triggers a release build.

 ## eRouška release process